heinztamm/lem-in/README.md

 This project is a digital version of an ant farm.
 The ant farm composes of tunnels and rooms.
 Ants need to find their way from the starting room to the end-room turn-by-turn (moving rooms every turn), with the caveat that each room can only accommodate one ant at a time.

+A Thank-you for support and inspiration to Tomi Kivilo!

 # Auditing

 Exercise description here: [description](https://01.kood.tech/git/root/public/src/branch/master/subjects/lem-in)